-- Current: When the start date is set, the estimation may differ from what’s in the milestone at the moment.
+- Estimated (current): When the start date is set, the estimation may differ from what’s in the milestone at the moment.
 This metric shows the current sum of tasks.
 This is very useful to see if the milestone scope is varying too much after starting the milestone.

 - Pending: The number of tasks in the milestone which are not yet completed.

 - Completed: The number of tasks in the milestone that were moved to the completed column.

 - Progress: The percentage of completed tasks vs the pending ones.

 - Estimated (at start date): The amount of effort (time or points) estimated for the milestone.
 Exactly like the estimated metric for tasks, this one shows the sum of estimated cost values in all tasks at the moment of starting the milestone when the start date is set.

 - Estimated (current): Same than for tasks, shows the sum of estimations of the tasks that are currently in the milestone.